danbeam/danbeam.github.io/resume/index.md

 - linting
 - testing

-Lately I've been leading both the
+I previously led these squads (team groups):

-- Observability squad
+- Observability
   - structured logging (Thrift schemas)
   - unstructured logging (Datadog metrics)
   - error reporting (via Bugsnag, previously Sentry)
   - alerting (via an in-house system to create Datadog / Grafana monitors)

-- Experimentation squad
+- Experimentation
   - we implemented and maintain the complex (A/B testing) and simple (on & off switch) systems to launch features at Airbnb without needing to redeploy code

-I previously led the Unit Testing squad in which I:
+- Unit Testing
   - helped strategically rethink testing at Airbnb (3-5yr vision presented to CTO)
   - rewrote thousands of tests (chai, sinon → jest and enzyme → @testing-library/react) to reduce technical debt (via jscodeshift codemods, contractors, and elbow grease)

+I also participated in an oncall rotation, being one of the first to be paged if something web-related were to fail at Airbnb (across the whole company).

 #### Trust (Oct 2020 - Sep 2021)